mlbyvidit/ROI_Calculator_Agent/README.md

-# ROI Calculator Backend
+# ROI Calculator AI Agent

-## Overview
-- Python + FastAPI backend that calculates ROI in pure Python.
+A full-stack AI-powered ROI (Return on Investment) calculator that combines:

+- **FastAPI backend** for pure-Python ROI computation
+- **Mistral Small (Open-Source) LLM** for natural-language conversations
+- **AI Agent** that collects business inputs, asks clarifying questions, and triggers the ROI engine
+- **PDF report generation** with charts
+- **Chat-based frontend UI** served directly from the backend
+- **Docker support** for easy deployment
+- **Live Render deployment support**

-- Accepts structured JSON and returns ROI metrics plus a base64 PDF report.
+This system transforms unstructured business queries into fully calculated ROI metrics and a downloadable PDF report.
-- Endpoints: `POST /roi`, `POST /roi/report`.

 ## Run Locally (Python)
 - Create a venv and install deps: